Many people discuss food waste generated by restaurants and food manufacturers but often overlook the waste produced by the beverage industry.

 With proactive packaging redesign, companies don’t just reduce waste – they take their brand perception to another level and bring in long-term customer loyalty.

-Imagine packaging that never hits the trash.
-Reusable packaging is the future, which is why forward-thinking beverage companies are adopting solutions like refillable bottles, growlers, and bulk dispensers.
+In addition to using recyclable materials, reusable packaging is also a valuable solution, as it minimizes waste at the source.
+This is why forward-thinking beverage companies are adopting solutions like refillable bottles, growlers, and bulk dispensers.

 - Increased consumer loyalty

-Fun fact: Refillable beer kegs (15.5 gallons) can replace 165 (12-ounce) single-use bottles, helping brands save money and write powerful brand stories.
+Fun fact: Refillable beer kegs (15.5 gallons) can replace 165 (12-ounce) single-use bottles, helping brands save money and strengthen their sustainability narrative.

 Successful waste management starts on the facility floor.
 With clearly defined and enforced waste segregation guidelines, employee training, clear visual labeling, and proper beverage waste storage, manufacturers can ensure that recyclables end up recycled – not wasted.